jessica-mitchell/nest-simulator/doc/contribute/guidelines_mailinglist.rst

 please follow the guidelines below on how to write good questions for the mailing list:

 #.
 Please be patient and polite; we understand that it can be frustrating when things don't work
-   the way you want them to, and we will do our best to help you find a solution as quickly as possible.
+   the way you want them to, and we will do our best to help you find a solution.

 #.
-Write a subject that describes your problem or question
+Write a subject that describes your problem or question, be specific.

-    .. admonition:: Example for subject text

-       **Good example:**  Subject: Which RNG is used for randomizing weights during Connect call?

-       **Bad example:**  Subject help with nest error

 #.
+Keep topics separate.

+   It's better to write multiple emails each with it's own topic thread than to try to ask several diverse questions in one email.
+Some of your questions may get overlooked if there is just too much information to read through.

-In the body of the email, write what you want to accomplish with NEST, and any relevant publications or equations
+#.
+Include in the body of the email

+   * what you want to accomplish and why
+   * your question
+   * the version or system you are using (if relevant)
+   * what steps you have taken so far (what lead to the problem? how far have you come in accomplishing your goal?)
+   * any relevant publications, code snippets, logs, or equations

 .. admonition:: Example body text

-      I am simulating a type X network, based on the paper by Smith and Jones 2007 (DOI link), on a computer cluster with multiple threads.
+   I want to simulate a type X network to try to reproduce the results from the paper by Smith and Jones 2007 (DOI link), on a computer cluster with multiple threads.
-      I would like to do Y in such a way that Z is the output.
+   How do I do Y in such a way that Z is the output in NEST?
+I am using NEST 2.16.0.

-#.
-If you have run into a problem with NEST, **describe the steps** you took that lead to the problem

-#.
-If you want to know how to do something in NEST, describe any steps you have taken so far

-#.
-Include the NEST version you are using and the operating system and any relevant sources

-    .. admonition:: Example version text

-       I am running NEST vesion 2.14.0 on Ubuntu 16.04

-#.
-Copy and paste relevant code and/or error outputs.
+   So far I have done

+   * step 1
+   * step 2

+Feel free to contribute to the conversation!
+The purpose of the mailing list is to share ideas and solutions.
+We encourage all our users to provide their knowledge and experience to those seeking advice.

 Subscribe to the mailing-list here:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~